Surgical Technology Program General Information

 - A cumulative GPA of 2.5 or higher on any college coursework completed.

-- Current Compass score of 75 or higher.
+- Current Compass Reading score of 75 or higher.

 Meeting minimum requirements above does NOT guarantee admission into the SUR program.
 Students meeting the minimum requirements will be presented to the SUR Admission Committee with a score “10”.
 Additional points are added to the application by the committee when students have: